thedynamiclinker/sudocode/zero/man/7 - observations/Mental Illness.md

 Manic depression.
 Ordered by his doctor to spend at most three hours a day on research in order to avoid manic attacks.
 Died in April 1954 of a heart attack following electroshock treatment for depression.

 ## Walter Pitts
-Taught himself logic and mathematics as a child and became a proficient reader in several languages, including Greek and Latin.
-Spent three days in a library at the age of 12, reading Principia Mathematica and sent a letter to Bertrand Russell pointing out what he considered serious problems with the first half of the first volume.
-Russell invited him to study at Cambridge University at age 12.
-Described as an eccentric, refusing to allow his name to be made publicly available.
-He continued to refuse all offers of advanced degrees or positions of authority at MIT, in part as he would have to sign his name.
-Pitts declined, but decided to become a logician anyway.
-At age 15 he left home to study.
-Regexes were invented when Kleene wrote a paper about one of Pitts' papers, and Ken Thompson pulled the core of the definition from Kleene and generalized it.
+Extremely ccentric, avoided any situation that would require him to sign his name or to make his name publicly available.
 Pitts died in 1969 of bleeding esophageal varices, a condition usually associated with cirrhosis and alcoholism.

 ## L. E. J. Brouwer